-But chances are if you’re watching this video not only are you super curious about how to do a foil transfer but also… how to get it to stay without lifting.
+But chances are, if you’re reading this, not only are you super curious about how to do a foil transfer but also… how to get it to stay without lifting.

-So in today’s video I’m going to show 2 ways to master your transfer foils, step-by-step.
+So today, I will show two ways to master your transfer foils step-by-step.

-2 of my favorite Japanese gel nail companies have started carrying excellent quality foil transfer gel.
+Two of my favorite Japanese gel nail companies have started carrying excellent foil transfer gel.

-Alright so the cat is out of the bag, the new way to achieve a successful foil transfer is by using foil transfer gel.
-I believe you could use this foil gel sandwiched in between regular polish coats, but for this video we’ll be using it with nail gel.
+Alright, so the cat is out of the bag.
+A foil transfer gel is a new way to achieve a successful foil transfer.
+You could use this foil gel sandwiched between regular polish coats, but we’ll use it with nail gel today.

 Oh!
-And by a successful transfer we mean one that is more solid, without too much crackle and most importantly one that does not wear off at the free edge.
+And by a successful transfer means a more solid one, without too much crackle, and most importantly, one that does not wear off at the free edge.

-Step 1: Apply your foundation gels and desired color, then top coat with a non wipe matte top gel.
+Step 1: Apply the foundation gels and desired color, then top coat with a non-wipe matte top gel.

-Why a non wipe matte top gel?
-Because it is going to ensure that your foil does not transfer unto areas that you don’t want it to transfer.
-However, if you do need to clean any unintended areas, just grab your towelette and alcohol cleanser and scrub away.
+Why a non-wipe matte top gel?
+Because it will ensure that your foil does not transfer to areas you don’t want it to.
+However, if you need to clean any unintended areas, grab your towelette and alcohol cleanser and scrub away.

-Either Kokoist or Leafgel carry excellent non-wipe matte top gel.
+Either Kokoist or Leafgel carries excellent non-wipe matte top gel.

 Step 2: Design the area you wish.

-I’m going to be using Vetro’s Extension Clear Builder because I find it to be the firmest in my Japanese collection of builders.
-And remember, in this design, I am going for that raised, 3D look.
+I will use Vetro’s Extension Clear Builder because I find it the firmest in my Japanese collection of builders.
+And remember, I am going for that raised, 3D look in this design.